aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ebookloadoptions/_index.md

 ```

-Creates an options of loading the ebook file.
+Creates an option for loading the ebook file.

 ### EbookLoadOptions(int loadFormat) {#EbookLoadOptions-int-}
 ```